 The waiver will not cover activities which are otherwise available under section 110 of the Rehabilitation Act of 1973, the IDEA (20 U.S.C.
 1401 et seq.), or EPSDT.

-Specify whether the service may be provided by (check each that applies):
+Service Delivery Method (check each that applies): ☐ Participant-directed as specified in Appendix E ☐ Provider managed Specify whether the service may be provided by (check each that applies):